 Insulation options for tenants in rented flats and houses

 Even, if you are in rented accommodation, you have a legal right to ask your landlord to make energy efficiency improvements.
 Not only does energy efficiency save you money off your energy bill, but it provides the landlord with a warmer home for years so the property will be easier to let in future.
 Landlords have to spend up to £3,500 on improving their property if it is substandard - an energy performance certificate (EPC) rating of F or G. Contact Citizens Advice if you need help on this issue.

 Boiler upgrades can make a huge difference it if it is more than 12 years old.
 Heating accounts for about 55 per cent of what you spend in a year on energy bills so an efficient boiler is really important and you don’t want to wait until it breaks.

 But should we be using gas anymore for heating our homes?
 Are there not more environmentally friendly alternatives?

 Alternative ways to heat your home

 Renewable heat opportunities include biomass boilers as well as heat pumps.
 Heat pumps are either ground source or air source but like all renewables, the right technology depend on your home as to what the best options are.
 Read more about renewable energy heating options here.

 Energy efficiency in your home

-Energy efficiency at home involves lots of insulation, plugging draughts and gaps ad setting controls to reduce wasted energy and ensure your heating bills remain low.
+Energy efficiency at home involves lots of insulation, plugging draughts and setting controls to reduce wasted energy and ensure your heating bills remain low.
 Carbon emissions from heat in the UK have increased for the last two years so burning less fossil fuels also helps to reduce greenhouse gases.
 So as well as living in a warmer home, by improving the energy efficiency of your house you help to reduce your carbon footprint and your bills.